Text Us

 No fees unless we win · Takes under 2 minutes · No obligation

-Getting Disability for Depression in Virginia
+Getting Disability for Depression in Tennessee

-The Social Security Administration (SSA) recognizes depression as a potentially disabling condition under its Blue Book listing 12.04 for Depressive, Bipolar and Related Disorders.
-However, securing approval requires meeting specific medical and functional criteria while providing comprehensive documentation that demonstrates how depression prevents substantial gainful activity.
+The Social Security Administration (SSA) recognizes depression as a potentially disabling condition under its listing of impairments.
+Specifically, depression falls under Section 12.04 for Depressive, Bipolar and Related Disorders.
+To qualify for SSDI benefits based on depression, you must demonstrate that your condition meets specific medical criteria and prevents you from performing substantial gainful activity.

 • Depressed mood